eugenialocchi/eugenialocchi/README.md

 ## Hi there 👋
+I'm Eugenia — geophysicist who plays with earthquakes and Python 🐍

+I like clean repos, reproducible runs, and coffee-fueled notebooks ☕️

+> Work in progress — things will evolve.
+Feel free to peek around my repos!

 <!--
 **eugenialocchi/eugenialocchi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.